Brick and Mortar Calculator

 • Silicate

-• - made from sand and lime
+• - crafted from sand and lime

 • Hyperpressed

-• - made from lime and cement
+• - manufactured from a blend of lime and cement

 • Clinker

-• - made from special fired clay
+• - produced from specially fired clay

 • Refractory

-• - (fireclay) made from fire-resistant clay
+• - (fireclay) made from heat‐resistant clay

 How the Online Brick Calculator Works